networkservicemesh/site/content/events/nsmcon2019.md

 open source since 2009.
 His current role is chief architect for the company wide architecture for cloud native.
 {{% /speaker %}}
 {{% /talk %}}
-{{% talk time="02:30pm" title="Composing Hybrid Service Chains in the CNF Testbed with NSM" %}}
+{{% talk time="02:30pm" title="Facilitating more complex use cases in the CNF Testbed with NSM" %}}
-This is the community journey of bringing together Cloud Native Network Functions (CNFs) and Virtual Networking Functions (VNF) using Network Service Mesh (NSM) to facilitate policy-driven, declarative and on-demand L2/L3 network use cases in the CNF Testbed.

 The CNF Testbed initiative provides a vendor-neutral space to explore and evaluate open source networking technologies and their interoperability, in addition to fostering collaboration between the various projects and communities.

-A hybrid use case running across OpenStack and Kubernetes (K8s) will be shown.
-The former will represent the traditional and established Networking Function Virtualization concepts, where an application is run in a virtual machine called a VNF.
-The K8s cluster will demonstrate CNFs.
-NSM is used to stitch all of the connections together from container to container, container to VM and cluster to cluster.
+A multi-gateway use case which demonstrates access to physical ports as well as multiple network paths for service chains will be shown.
+NSM is used to stitch all of the connections together from each container (using different interface types) all the way through the gateways where traffic exits the cluster.
 ### Speaker
 {{% speaker name="Taylor Carpenter - Partner / Senior Factotum, Vulk Coop" twitter="ixx" github="taylor" linkedin="taylorcc" img="/img/events/nsmcon2019/taylorcarpenter.jpg"%}}
 Partner at Vulk Cooperative - http://vulk.coop | Project Lead cncf.ci + CNF Testbed.
 OpenSource advocate, using